Cantera/cantera-website/pages/install/freebsd-install.rst

    .. class:: lead

       A FreeBSD package is maintained by the Cantera community in the ``science`` port.
-      Note that the Matlab package is not available from this port; to install the Matlab packages on FreeBSD, you must :ref:`compile Cantera's source code
+      Note that the Matlab interface is not available from this port; to install the Matlab interface on FreeBSD, you must :ref:`compile Cantera's source code
       <sec-compiling>`.

 Further information about the Cantera package can be found on `FreeBSD.org